LATEST TRAVEL NEWS AND UPDATES

 The Airline accepts no further liability to the Passenger for any loss or expense whatsoever.

-If there are not enough volunteers, Airlink will deny boarding to Passengers in accordance with its company policy on boarding priority.
+If there are not enough volunteers, Airlink will deny boarding to Passengers in accordance with company policy on boarding priority.
 If a Passenger is involuntarily denied boarding and has met all the applicable check-in and boarding deadlines, Airlink will transport the Passenger on the next available 4Z flight.
-A letter of compensation will be e-mailed to the Passenger from the Airlink Customer Care department which will entitle the Passenger to:
+A compensation voucher will be e-mailed to the Passenger from the Airlink Customer Care department which will entitle the Passenger to:

 - a) A compensation voucher that is redeemable on www.flyairlink.com for Airlink operated flights only.